adnanahmady/workers/README.md

 now your worker is listening to rabbitmq, see if there is some work at the queue and take it.

 ## Sub queue types
-there is four default types of sub queues `priority, order, success, fails`.
+there are four default types of sub queues `priority, order, success, fails`.

     # hightest order
     priority